cosball/mvp_db_api/README.md

-# Scan Demo DB API
+# Cosball MVP DB API
 This is the MongoDB API.
 All access to the Cosball Mongo DB pass through this API Server.

 ## Environment Setup ##